 Heritage: SPICAV inherited from Mars Express, new development for SOIR

 VeRa used the powerful radio link between the spacecraft and Earth to investigate the conditions prevalent in the ionosphere of Venus.
 Scientists also used it to study the density, temperature, and pressure of the atmosphere from 35–40 km up to 100 km from the surface, and to determine roughness and electrical properties of the surface.
 It also allowed investigations of the conditions of the solar wind in the inner part of the Solar System.

 Led by CNR-IASF, Rome, Italy, and Observatoire de Paris, France

-VIRTIS will be able to study the composition of the lower atmosphere between 40 kilometres altitude and the surface.
-It will track the clouds in both ultraviolet and infrared wavelengths and allow scientists to study atmospheric dynamics at different altitudes.
+VIRTIS studied the composition of the lower atmosphere between 40 kilometres altitude and the surface.
+It tracked the clouds in both ultraviolet and infrared wavelengths and allowed scientists to study atmospheric dynamics at different altitudes.

 Venus Monitoring Camera

 VMC, a wide-angle multi-channel camera, took images of the planet in the near infrared, ultraviolet and visible wavelengths.
 VMC could make global images and study the cloud dynamics.
 In addition it assisted in the identification of phenomena seen by other instruments.

 Heritage: Newly developed for Venus Express (reusing parts of Mars Express’s High Resolution Stereo Camera)